-Before any vaccine receives approval for widespread use, it must be supported by research data.
-All vaccines approved for emergency use have undergone rigorous testing as directed by the Food and Drug Administration (FDA) to ensure safety and effectiveness.
+Before any vaccine receives approval for widespread use, it must be supported by research.
+All vaccines approved for use have undergone rigorous testing as directed by the FDA to ensure safety and effectiveness.

 Can I get COVID-19 after receiving the vaccine?

 Getting the vaccine helps protect you from getting sick or severely ill with COVID-19, but no vaccine is 100%.

 While experts learn more, it’s still important to wear your mask in public if you’re in an area of high transmission.
 Also, keep washing your hands often and social distancing.